nvaccess/addonFiles/readme.txt

 to this git repo and push it.
 You need to make sure to have a unique key in get.php for your addon.

-then the file will be available from: http://addons.nvda-project.org/files/get.php?key
+the server pulls this repo every 10 minutes. then the file will be available from: http://addons.nvda-project.org/files/get.php?key

 We needed this because ikiwiki doesnt seem to like long links.